aragon/nest/FAQ.md

 ### What does Aragon get for supporting projects via the Nest program?
 Does it get tokens/equity from the grantees?
 - No tokens and no equity.
 We ask for nothing in return from the grantees outside of delivering the promised solution.

-### How do I find more information about Nest?
-Is there a website?
-- The GitHub repository is the main source of information about the program.
-However, you can find additional information on the [Aragon website](https://aragon.org/project/grants/).

 ### Do you take board seats?
 - No. But in order to best support projects we require relevant information concerning the ongoing status of your project.

 ### When is the right time to approach Aragon for a Nest grant?
-- We encourage projects and teams of all sizes and stages to apply for Nest.
+- We encourage projects and teams of all sizes and stages to [apply for Nest](https://github.com/aragon/nest/issues/new).
 This can include prototypes that are pre-launch to fully established organisations and projects that want to integrate with Aragon.
 The only exception is that Nest grants are not suitable for projects that are purely research related in nature.

 <br>